Audun Ove Olsen

 Audun Ove Olsen (born 30 May 1951) is a former speedway rider from Norway.
-He earned 6 caps for the Norway national speedway team.
+He earned six caps for the Norway national speedway team.

 Speedway career

 Ove Olsen is a three times champion of Norway, winning the Norwegian Championship in 1977, 1979 and 1981.

-He rode in the top tier of British Speedway in 1976 and 1980, riding for Birmingham Brummies.
+Ove Olsen rode in the top tier of British Speedway in 1976 and 1980, riding for Birmingham Brummies.